 Unfortunately, they use quite a bit of cheap filler ingredients like corn to keep costs down.
 This isn’t dangerous, but it’s not ideal, either, as it will give your dog lots of empty calories.
 They’re also prone to using potential allergens like eggs and gluten.

 Authority doesn’t quite have the chops of some premium dog food brands, but it won’t cost nearly as much, either.
-If you’re looking for an affordable dog food that will give your pup all the nutrition he needs, this may be one of your best bets.
+If you’re looking for an affordable dog food that will give your pup all the nutrition they need, this may be one of your best bets.